wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-dotnet-entity-framework-row-level-security.md

 This tutorial shows how to build a multi-tenant web app with a "[shared database, shared schema](https://msdn.microsoft.com/zh-cn/library/aa479086.aspx)" tenancy model, using Entity Framework and [Row-Level Security](https://msdn.microsoft.com/zh-cn/library/dn765131.aspx).
 In this model, a single database contains data for many tenants, and each row in each table is associated with a "Tenant ID."
 Row-Level Security (RLS), a new feature for Azure SQL Database, is used to prevent tenants from accessing each other's data.
 This requires just a single, small change to the application.
 By centralizing the tenant access logic within the database itself, RLS simplifies the application code and reduces the risk of accidental data leakage between tenants.

-Let's start with the simple Contact Manager application from [Create an ASP.NET MVP app with auth and SQL DB and deploy to Azure Websites](/documentation/articles/web-sites-dotnet-deploy-aspnet-mvc-app-membership-oauth-sql-database).
+Let's start with the simple Contact Manager application from [Create an ASP.NET MVP app with auth and SQL DB and deploy to Azure Web App](/documentation/articles/web-sites-dotnet-deploy-aspnet-mvc-app-membership-oauth-sql-database).
 Right now, the application allows all users (tenants) to see all contacts:

 ![Contact Manager application before enabling RLS](./media/web-sites-dotnet-entity-framework-row-level-security/ContactManagerApp-Before.png)